LotionDude/Stack-Infrastructure/README.md

 This table also contains the `state` property which can be of type `ENABLE | DISABLE | INHERIT`.
 This means that a role is authorized to perform an action, unauthorized to perform an action, or it will inherit its permissions from a role lower in the hierarchy.

-One edge case for this is making sure all roles have row in this table for all actions.
+One edge case for this is making sure all roles have a row in this table for all actions.
 If a new action is added to the database, then this table won't even have default permissions for that action, and manually adding a new row for each role is too time consuming.
 To solve this problem, the table has a `TRIGGER` that add a new row in this table for each row.
 It will, by default, have a state of `INHERIT`.
 The exception of this is the `DEFAULT` role having it set to `DISABLE`, and the `ADMIN` role having it set to `ENABLE`.
 This means all roles will be unable to perform this action (since they all `INHERIT` from the `DEFAULT` role which has it on the state of `DISABLE`), with the exception of the `ADMIN` role.